 Light Transmittance is the percentage of visible light able to pass through the unit.
 The lower the light transmittance, the lower the glare within the room.

 True Self Clean does exactly that; it cleans itself.
 Using a specially coated glass, a chemical reaction physically breaks down and washes away dirt.

-Warm Edge Technology – The use of a spacer bar that is up to 950 times less conductive than aluminium, thereby increasing internal temperatures around the edges and vastly reducing condensation.
+Warm Edge Technology – Using a spacer bar that’s up to 950 times less conductive than aluminium, this increases internal temperatures around the edges and vastly reduces condensation.

 Which glass is best for me?

 This depends entirely upon a number of factors, including your property’s orientation to the sun, the size of the structure and personal requirements.
 Our SMARTGLASS range offers a number of products with different G and Light Transmittance values to suit your specific needs.

-The glass we use in the walls of our conservatories blocks out over 50% of the summer sun’s radiant heat, whilst being 20% better than ‘A-rated’ glazing at retaining warmth in the winter.
-Available in a three-tier structure, it has other key features such as increased security, better acoustics and almost total blocking of damaging UV light.
+The glass we use in the walls of our conservatories blocks out over 50% of the summer sun’s radiant heat, whilst being 20% better at retaining warmth in winter than ‘A-rated’ glazing.
+Available in a three-tier structure, it has other key features such as increased security, better acoustics and almost totally blocking out damaging UV light.

 For the roof, you typically have three choices – the first is polycarbonate, which is light and easy to install.
-In addition, these days the material has excellent thermal efficiency properties, keeping the warmth in during the winter and the heat out during the summer, and is the most cost effective of the options.
+In addition, these days the material has excellent thermal efficiency properties; keeping the warmth in during the winter and the heat out during the summer, whilst being the most cost effective option.

 The second is a glass roof and while this has an additional cost other plastic, state of the art glazing technology means that you can optimise the type of glass used in the roof, in relation to your conservatory’s orientation to the sun.
 This means the amount light and heat energy from the sun can be controlled, to give you the most comfortable environment inside as described in the section above.
 What’s more, you’ll be able to see the sky during the day and the stars at night.